-The reasons why the PS4 controller is charging but not connecting are somewhat ambiguous to the majority of users.
+The reasons why the PS4 controller is charging but not connecting are somewhat ambiguous to most users.
 We’ll try here to address this issue and illustrate why this would happen and how to fix it entirely.

 Why PS4 Controller is Charging But Not Connecting

-When you connect the PS4 controller’s USB cable to the console and the controller starts charging but fails to establish a connection with the system, it means that the PS4 controller doesn’t have any problem receiving power through the USB connection, but it has a problem transferring data through that connection.
+When you connect the PS4 controller’s USB cable to the console and the controller starts charging but fails to establish a connection with the system, it means that the PS4 controller doesn’t have any problem receiving power through the USB connection.
+Still, it has a problem transferring data through that connection.

 This problem is caused by several reasons that are:

 - The two data pins inside the USB port/connector are malfunctioning/failing, yet the power pin is working properly.
 As a result, your controller doesn’t have any problem charging, yet it’s not able to connect to the PS4.